• Home

 2. Cocoa Powder: Make sure you use natural unsweetened cocoa powder!

 3. Sift your cocoa powder: Cocoa powder is especially lumpy and clumpy.
-When measuring, use a fork to fluff the cocoa powder before adding it to your measuring cup.
-Then, make sure you sift the cocoa powder before adding it to the remaining ingredients.
+When measuring, use a fork to fluff the cocoa powder before adding it to your measuring cup and use the leveling method mentioned above in note #1.
+After measuring, make sure you sift the cocoa powder before adding it to the remaining ingredients.
 If you don’t sift the cocoa powder you will end up with dry, dense spots in your muffins!

 4. To make your own buttermilk: Mix ½ cup of whole milk with 1 tablespoon of white vinegar or fresh lemon juice.
 Let the mixture sit on the counter at room temperature for 20-30 minutes before using.